Small Business Innovation Research FAQs

 - Late-Stage R&D: Secure assistance with independent replication of key studies, FDA and Good Manufacturing Practice compliance activities, quality control processes, optimization of device design, software design verification, and many other research studies and activities.

 Finally, Phase II SBIR-STTR awardees can compete for additional SBIR-STTR funding via the NIH SBIR-STTR Phase IIB program.
-In the Phase IIB program, SBCs propose and conduct additional research and development to facilitate and accelerate the capital-intensive steps that are required to transition SBIR-STTR Phase II projects to the commercialization stage.
+In the Phase IIB program, companies propose and conduct additional research and development to facilitate and accelerate the capital-intensive steps that are required to transition SBIR-STTR Phase II projects to the commercialization stage.
 Phase IIB projects should feature partnerships between SBIR-STTR Phase II awardees and third-party investors and/or strategic partners.

 Why a special focus on Alzheimer’s disease and related dementias?